 - Address problems and security concerns related to computer networks and systems

 Network administrators and computer systems administrators may work closely with other IT professionals.
 This includes those in related careers.
-Examples are network programmer, network architects, database administrators, and computer support specialists, for instance.
+Examples are network programmers, network engineers, network architects, database administrators, and computer support specialists.

 This is not an entry-level position.
 Instead, the occupation of a network administrator or computer systems administrator is one of the highest-paid positions in the industry.
 According to the Bureau of Labor Statistics (BLS), these network specialists earn approximately $80,600 per year on average.
 That’s more than twice the median annual wage for the average job in the United States.
-Plus, these a network administrator has the potential to earn much more—as much as $130,830 annually.
+Plus, a network administrator can earn as much as $130,830 annually.

 Average Salary: $80,600